gwu205/folio/content/projects/companymd/index.md

 ![CompanyMD Application Dashboard](./dashboard.jpg)

-Built as part of a rapid prototyping exercise to create an app using Ruby on Rails, I worked with a team of developers to create CompanyMD; I was in charge of designing and implementing the app’s front-end.
+Built as part of a rapid prototyping exercise to create an app using Ruby on Rails, I worked with a team of developers to create CompanyMD; I was in charge of designing the interface and implementing the app’s front-end.

 The app provides a solution to the problem of tedious and time-consuming data analysis and aggregation faced by financial professionals.
 With CompanyMD, users create a personalised portfolio of stocks to follow, with important data such as historical stock price graphs updated real-time, recent news, and 10K reports from the SEC.
 With a clean and clear user interface, stock performance can be tracked easily at a glance and if needed, users can perform deeper data analysis by clicking into company pages.
 Side-by-side comparison is also made easy through named portfolio groups, which displays companies together and enables the user to track specific interests and sectors.